chinedufn/swift-bridge/README.md

 `swift-bridge` is a library that lets you pass and share high-level types such as `Option<T>`, `String`, `Struct` and `Class` between Rust and Swift.

-You declare the types and functions that you want to import and export using "bridge modules", and then run `swift-bridge-build` at build time generate the `Swift` and `C` FFI layer to make it all work.
+You declare the types and functions that you want to import and export using "bridge modules", and then run `swift-bridge-build` at build time to generate the `Swift` and `C` FFI layer to make it all work.

 ## Installation